isomerpages/singapore-customs-old/_eservices/4-customs-sg-web-application.md

 **1.** **What is this Customs@SG Web Application about?**

 Customs@SG is a web application developed by Singapore Customs to provide travellers and members of the public with a more convenient way to interact with us.
-The Customs@SG web application has two modules: Declare Goods module and Search Receipt / Drafts module.
+The Customs@SG web application has two modules: Declare Goods module and Search Receipts / Drafts module.

 The Declare Goods module allows you to declare and pay, not more than 3 days before your arrival in Singapore, the duty and/or GST on the goods that you will be bringing into Singapore.